 The project launch event was a webinar held on 7 May 2021.
 More than 30 people from the different partner countries met to discuss the progress of the LEAD! project and the presentation of the #MYSKILLS platform.
 After the welcoming speech and introductory observations by Cosimo Minonni, president of ENFOR (project coordinator), each project partner presented the different facets of the project in their mother tongue: a multicultural and very satisfying day!

-In conclusion, the LEAD! project must be prepared to adequately train the main educational agents of students with TLS (parents and teachers), as well as to provide the necessary support in the acquisition of the use of compensatory tools by children and adolescents with learning difficulties.
+In conclusion, the LEAD! project must be prepared to adequately train the main educational agents of students with SLD (parents and teachers), as well as to provide the necessary support in the acquisition of the use of compensatory tools by children and adolescents with learning difficulties.

 Unfortunately, these focus groups couldn’t be held face-to-face, although they do meet online every month.
 What’s next?
 A project meeting will take place in autumn 2021 – at the University of Valladolid (Spain).